Skip to content ↓

 The Gatsby Benchmarks provide the framework around which our careers education programme is structured:

-Every school should have an embedded programme of career education and guidance that is known and understood by students, parents, teachers, governors and employers.
+Every school should have an embedded programme of careers education and guidance that is known and understood by pupils, parents and carers, staff, governors, employers and other agencies.

-Every student should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
-This can be through a range of enrichment activities, including visiting speakers, mentoring and enterprise schemes.
+Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
+This can be through a range of enrichment opportunities including visiting speakers, mentoring and enterprise schemes, and could include pupils’ own part-time employment where it exists.

-Every student should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities and to expand their networks.
+Every learner should have first-hand experiences of workplaces to help their exploration of career opportunities and to expand their networks.

-Every student should have opportunities for guidance interviews with a Careers Adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
-These should be available whenever significant study or career choices are being made.
+Every pupil should have opportunities for guidance meetings with a careers adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
+These meetings should be available for all pupils whenever significant study or career choices are being made.
+They should be expected for all pupils but should be scheduled to meet their individual needs.
+The careers leader should work closely the careers adviser, SEND co-ordinator and other key staff to ensure personal guidance is effective and embedded in the careers programme.

 Note: The term ‘career guidance’ is used to describe the full range of interventions that support young people to make choices and develop their careers.
 The term ‘personal guidance’ is used to describe the one-to-one support offered by a Careers Adviser.